 Then at night, you can drink Beer on Ta Hien Street which is in the Old Quarter as many locals and foreigners gather to drink beer on the street.

 Another option is to book the water puppet theatre show and try yummiest eat street food in Hanoi.
 I recommend trying Vietnamese spring rolls, Banh Mi (Viet sandwich) as well as Bun Cha (grilled meat with noodles).

-From Hanoi, it takes 4 hours by bus to get to Ha Long Bay which is located in Quang Ninh 160 km in Hanoi.
+From Hanoi, it takes 4 hours by bus to get to Ha Long Bay which is located in Quang Ninh 160 km from Hanoi.
 Then once you are on the boat trip or cruise, you can lie on the sunbed, relax, sunbathe, eat lunch, do photography and enjoy the magnificent scenery of the bay.
-It is an amazing feeling to be in thousands of year old island.
+It is an amazing feeling to be on thousands of-year-old island.

-You might need few hours to settle back in Hanoi after visiting quite and serene Halong Bay.
+You might need a few hours to settle back in Hanoi after visiting quiet and serene Halong Bay.
 But you will be heading to another stunning place so all is good!

 Ninh Binh knows as Halong Bay on land.
-Trang An is located in Ninh Binh, take 3 hours using a bus from Giap Bat bus station in Hanoi.
+Trang An is located in Ninh Binh, takes 3 hours to use a bus from Giap Bat bus station in Hanoi.

 You can read about the day trip to Ninh Binh here which I personally did only a few months ago and loved it.
 Just don’t forget to bring an extra layer of clothing as going inside the caves will be slightly cold, wear comfortable shoes as you will be walking around and some snacks.

-Best way to enjoy Ninh Binh is to let someone else handle the transportation.
-I recommend again get your guide Ninh Binh tours.
+The best way to enjoy Ninh Binh is to let someone else handle the transportation.
+I recommend again getting your guide Ninh Binh tours.

-Now you are at the tail end of your one week in Vietnam trip.
+Now you are at the tail end of your one week on the Vietnam trip.
 What better way to end it than visiting the beautiful mountain hills of Sapa.